John Boswell of Balmuto

 John Boswell was knighted in August 1594 at Stirling Castle, at the baptism of Prince Henry.

 A carved stone at Balmuto is inscribed, "I.B.I.S.
-1594", for John Boswell and his wife Isabella Sandilands.
+1594", for John Boswell and his wife Isabella Sandilands, or his son John and Jonet Scott.

 Marriage and children

 He married Elizabeth or Isobella Sandilands in 1562, a daughter of Sir James Sandilands of Cruvie and St Monans (died 1568) and Elizabeth Meldrum.
 Their children included: